-The Fund's actual Policy Group holdings against the strategic weightings are reviewed on a quarterly basis by the Joint Investment Strategy Panel and then reported to the Pensions Committee.
-The actual allocation at 31/03/2019 is at variance with the strategic allocation but within the permitted limits.
-Both Panel and Committee are content with this position noting in particular that the allocation to Other Real Assets (e.g. Infrastructure) and Non Gilt Debt (e.g. Private Debt) depends on the availability of suitable investments from a risk and return perspective.
+The Fund's actual Policy Group holdings against the strategic weightings are reviewed by the Joint Investment Strategy Panel on a quarterly basis and then reported to the Pensions Committee and Pension Board.

+The actual allocation at 31/03/2019 is at variance with the strategic allocation but is within the limits of the approved investment strategy.

+In particular, the Fund is overweight to Equities and underweight to Debt and Other Real Assets.
+Both the Joint Investment Strategy Panel and the Pensions Committee are content with this position recognising that steps are being taken to move the actual allocation towards the strategic allocation.
+This is a gradual process as the switch from equities to other asset types (e.g. infrastructure and property) can only take place as suitable assets become available.
 A significant level of Cash is being held pending new investment opportunities in these areas and also as a defensive measure in the light of the unattractive returns from gilts and other bonds.
 The cash holdings are split between the Custodian Bank Northern Trust and various financial institutions.
-Further details can be found in the Note 18, page 73.
+Further details can be found in the Note 18, page 74."